 - Break them in gently.
 Break in your tires by riding at an easy pace for about 100 DRY miles (wet miles do not count.)
 Vary the route to include curves in both directions to break in the sides as well.

 Motorcycle tire delivery sure has changed a lot over the years.
-They ship faster now!
+They ship faster than this now!